lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     ```

 # Step 3 - Create a free cluster
+A free cluster comes with one worker node to deploy container pods upon.
+A worker node is the compute host, typically a virtual machine, that your apps run on.
+If you have a a Bluemix Infrastructure (SoftLayer) account, you can skip this step and go to the next step *Create a paid cluster*.

 1. Create your free Kubernetes cluster.
     ```
     bx cs cluster-create --name <your-cluster-name>
     ```
-    A free cluster comes with one worker node to deploy container pods upon.
-A worker node is the compute host, typically a virtual machine, that your apps run on.
     Note: It can take up to 15 minutes for the worker node machine to be ordered and for the cluster to be set up and provisioned.

 # Step 4 - Create a paid cluster
+You can skip this test if you already have a free cluster.
 In order to create a paid cluster, you will need a Bluemix Infrastructure (SoftLayer) account, so that the worker nodes can be provisioned.

 1. Set SoftLayer credentials
     ```